Tandemz/tandemz.io/src/pages/posts/why-dark-patterns-creep-into-ux-designers-toolkits.md

 And if we go back to my first example of Typeform’s pricing page, I can totally imagine the designers saying “ Our users want to save money.
 It would be too bad if they didn’t know that the Pro plan can be the same price as the Essentials plan”, and as a result introducing a dark pattern in their page.

 So as you see, turning to the dark side is an insidious thing.
 It happens without us noticing it, slowly led there by our habits, our industry standards, and overconfidence.
-We end up losing sight of what truly makes for a good experience
+We end up losing sight of what truly makes for a good experience.

 ## **How to stay clean**